 5. Draft an operating agreement.

 Although most states do not need it, it is advised that you draft an LLC operating agreement.
 This guide details how you expect your LLC to be run and aids in the prevention of financial or management conflicts within its participants.
 Having it written down includes a tangible hard copy that you can turn to if you are unaware of how the LLC should be run.
+Luckily there are online LLC operating agreement templates to get you on the right track.
 Of course, this is just the foundation for what is needed for LLC forming.
 Of course, there’s a lot more you’ll need to get your company up and running, such as approvals, permissions, and business bank accounts, not to mention finding clients.
 However, getting liability insurance in the form of an LLC is a good place to proceed.